-Surfrider is now allowing and is encouraging solo cleanups!
+Surfrider is now allowing and encouraging solo cleanups!
+How to do a Solo Cleanup:

 What defines a solo cleanup?

 A solo cleanup is defined as an individual cleanup by one person or household unit, not necessarily organized by the chapter, but promoted as an activity for the public.
-It can take place in your neighborhood, along a street, park, inland waterway or beach, etc. Please help us collect data from your cleanup!
+It can take place in your neighborhood, along a street, park, inland waterway or beach, etc. Help us collect data from your cleanup!
 If it takes place along a waterway or in a park, please also give us the name of the town when you give us your GPS coordinates on the data card.
 This will help us verify the pin that will be added to display your cleanup on the cleanups database map (very cool!).
 You can do this by:

 - Downloading and printing the data card (below)

-- When the card is completed, please send the information to us.
-The easiest way is to scan the card or take a picture of it and email it to Carol at email@example.com
+- When your data card is completed, scan or take a picture of it and send to Carol at firstname.lastname@example.org

-If you feel comfortable handling PPE, please read below for guidelines on handling and discarding PPE and please also use this Supplemental Data Card (download here) to help us track COVID-19 Priority Items such as PPE.
+If you feel comfortable handling PPE, please read below for guidelines on handling and discarding PPE and help us track COVID-19 Priority Items.
+PPE items are listed on the data card to be tracked.

 - Select a location where you can maintain a minimum physical distance of 6 feet.
 Avoid crowded areas at crowded times.